 - Nakhon Hat Yai Municipality Market: it’s a traditional Thai market selling fruits, veggies, meat and ingredients to prepare all the yummy Thai dishes.
 It’s not a tourist market, but if you want to have a local experience head there in the early morning.
 It’s also a bit far from the city center, so you might need to ask your local guide to take you there or take a taxi.

 - Hat Yai Floating Market: it’s open from Friday to Sunday, from 3 pm to 9 pm, so we couldn’t fit it in our Hat Yai itinerary.
 But to be honest, all the reviews we read about it were quite disappointing.
 So If you have already visited a floating market in Bangkok, I believe you can skip this one.
 But if you have plenty of time in South Thailand, add the floating market to your list of what to do in Hat Yai and have fun!

-The city has many temples, from traditional Thai Buddhist to Chinese and Hindu influenced ones.
+- Visit Wat Hat Yai Nai Temple: The city has many temples, from traditional Thai Buddhist to Chinese and Hindu-influenced ones.
 Some of them are located in the city center close to Kim Yong Market.
-If you only have time for one more visit, than go to the Wat Hat Yai Nai to see the beautiful Reclining Buddha.
+If you only have time for one more visit, then go to the Wat Hat Yai Nai to see the beautiful Reclining Buddha.

 If you still have time, or if you decided to stay longer, there are a couple of fun things to do in Hat Yai.
 Maybe an afternoon break at one of Hat Yai’s cat cafe?
 What about going for a jungle trekking and visiting a waterfall?
 Check the waterfall tours here.
 Another famous attraction in Hat Yai, especially for families, is the 3D Museum packed with interactive arts.